XinningC/Generative_Matching/README.md

 # Generative_Matching
-Code and dataset repository for “Generative Model-Based Matching For Infrared and RGB Camera Images”.
-Will be released after the publishment of our paper.
+Code and dataset will be released soon.

 # Dataset
-Our proposed dataset is collected around/inside a university campus under both day and night traffic scenarios, consisting of registrated  Visible-Infrared image pairs.

 ### RGB-IR Image Pairs